harmancilab/COLLAGENE/API/README.md

 *__Outputs:__* None.

 *__Remarks:__* This option downloads a list of specific files or directories from the shared space.
 The files that do not exist are skipped.
 To avoid this, the files should be waited on.
+Non-zero return code indicates error (See error message).

 ***